simondlevy/BreezySLAM/README.md

 <p><p><p>

-<b>NOTE: This branch (legacy) contains legacy support for Matlab, and Java</b>, languages that I am no longer supporting in the [master](https://github.com/simondlevy/BreezySLAM) branch.
-If you're working in Python or C++, you should be using the master branch.

 <b>Simple, efficient, open-source package for Simultaneous Localization and Mapping in Python and C++</b>

 <a href="https://github.com/simondlevy/BreezySLAM">This repository</a> contains everything you need to